NicLandajo/comfyui-preview-video-monitor/README.md

 <div align="center">

-# CompfyMonitor 🖥️🖥️ Multimonitor Fullscreen!
+# ComfyMonitor 🖥️🖥️ Multimonitor Fullscreen!

 PreviewVideoMonitorPro is a ComfyUI custom node for video preview on multiple monitors.